 “A rigorous life cycle analysis that realistically estimates ongoing maintenance by in-house developers often tips the balance in favor of buying.” – Mark Lutchen, former global CIO of PriceWaterhouseCoopers

-Once you have an estimate of the cost to build based on infrastructure, IT support and hardware, you can begin to compare a ready-made solution.
+Once you have an estimate of the cost to build, deploy and support, you can begin to compare a ready-made solution.

 Utilizing a retail audit software has a measurable impact across all areas of the company.
 For those previously relying on paper/Excel, automating audit programs with software demonstrates ROI on process improvement alone and gives all levels of the company real-time access to data instantly.

-Retail audit software saves time – An average 145 minutes per audit per store:
+Compliant IA saves an average 145 minutes per audit per store:

 - Scheduling the audit and notifying stores is automated.